nortikin/sverchok/docs/nodes/number/mix_inputs.rst

   Extra parameters to adjust the attenuation of the bounce and the number of bounces.
 The defaults are 0.5 and 4.

 * Elastic
   Extra parameters to adjust the base and the exponent of the damping oscillation as well as the number of bounces (oscillations).
 The defaults are 1.6, 6.0 and 6.

 Outputs
 -------

-This node has one output: **Value**.
+This node has one output corresponding to the selected mode listing the interpolated values between A and B inputs.

-Inputs and outputs are vectorized, so if series of values is passed to one of inputs, then this node will produce several sequences.

 Example of usage
 ----------------